Chapter 8. SQL-Invoked Routines

 LEAVE STATEMENT

-The LEAVE statement can be used to leave a labeled block.
+The LEAVE statement can be used to leave a labelled block.
 When used in an iterated statement, it is similar to the "break" statement is C and Java.
 But it can be used in compound statements as well.

 <leave statement> ::= LEAVE <statement label>